-- All finitely generated groups [Groot (1959) and Sabidussi (1960)]. - ▶ What happens if we put more structure on X?
+- All finitely generated groups [Groot (1959) and Sabidussi (1960)]. - What happens if we restrict ourself to graphs with more structure (for example: of regular degree)?

 Main question

 What are the finitely generated groups G such that there exists a connected locally finite graph X with G = Aut(X) acting regularly on X.